Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 Tested on OpenBSD 7.0

 One meaningful addition to home networks is the ability to refer to devices using domain names instead of IP addresses.
 Domain names are more memorable and human readable.
-Local authoritative DNS allows things like this to work:
+Local authoritative DNS (Domain Name System) enables things like this to work:

 $ host peterepeat